sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 }}}
 You may also want to change `$SAGE_LOCAL/lib/python/config/Makefile` to have optimization `-O0` for easier to read stack traces.

-After this, you can test interactive sessions:
+After installing the Sage optional package "valgrind*," you can test interactive sessions:
 {{{
 $ ./sage -valgrind
 }}}